gwastro/pycbc/docs/install.rst

 Modifying pycbc-glue
 ====================

-PyCBC depends on the packages pycbc-glue and pycbc-pylal which are forks of the lalsuite development of these packages.
-The correct versions are automatically installed by pip as part of the main PyCBC install.
-If you are developing code in these packages, then you can clone them from GitHib into your virtual environment's source directory and build and install them from there.
+PyCBC depends on the package pycbc-glue which is a fork of the lalsuite packages.
+The correct version is automatically installed by pip as part of the main PyCBC install.
+If you are developing code in pycbc-glue, then you can clone them from GitHib into your virtual environment's source directory and build and install them from there.

 .. note::

-    If you want to develop pycbc-glue and pycbc-pylal, you should follow the instructions to `fork a repository <https://help.github.com/articles/fork-a-repo/>`_ to fork the `ligo-cbc/pycbc-glue <https://github.com/ligo-cbc/pycbc-glue>`_ and `ligo-cbc/pycbc-pylal <https://github.com/ligo-cbc/pycbc-pylal>`_ repositories into your own account.
+    If you want to develop pycbc-glue, you should follow the instructions to `fork a repository <https://help.github.com/articles/fork-a-repo/>`_ to fork the `ligo-cbc/pycbc-glue <https://github.com/ligo-cbc/pycbc-glue>`_ repository into your own account.

 You can obtain these repositories in the standard way using git, replacing ``ligo-cbc`` with your GitHub user account name